 Safeguarding students is a high priority to us at the Bridge.
 All staff undertake regular training in safeguarding children.
 All staff and volunteers go through robust recruitment procedures and performance management procedures to ensure their suitability to work with young people.

 We ensure a safe environment where students are encouraged to manage risks when using equipment.
 Students also learn about how to keep themselves safe in subjects, such as personal social development.

-Our designated safeguarding officer is Sue Hornby (Director).
+Our designated safeguarding officer is Sue Hornby (Head teacher).
 If you have any safeguarding concerns about a student, member of staff or volunteer please speak to Sue or Jackie Penfold our deputy safeguarding officer.

 For further information please view our full policy, this is in line with latest safeguarding guidance:

 At the Bridge we value working together with students and parents to discuss any concerns they may have.
 A member of the senior management team is available at any time to discuss any queries.

 If students wish to make a formal complaint we have forms in the office, please ask at reception or speak to Sue Hornby (Head teacher).

 Students can also share their views both positive and things they wish to see different on the student voice form.
 These forms are regularly completed throughout the year.

 Our chairperson Helen Attree is also responsible for investigating complaints, please contact us for her contact details if you wish to make a formal complaint.